 - Another thing that they can do for a certain fee is to correct any mistakes regarding your information.
 You can also do that by yourself for free.
 Just contact your lender and give them your correct personal information.

 - Some credit repair services will also correct any errors that your credit file may contain such as a tax that you have no connection with.
 Those errors happen because someone made a mistake and now that error shows up in your credit file.
 This mistake can affect your credit score if you don’t fix it.
 You can eliminate that error for free by contacting your lender, but do this as soon as you find out about it.

 - They will not give you the contract to read before you sign it, and this can be extremely dangerous since you don’t fully know what you just agreed to.

 - Also, if the credit repair service does give you the contract, they will intentionally leave out some precious information such as the amount of money you have to pay for the services they are providing, your responsibilities, the name of the company and so on.
 Pay very much attention to what you are reading and signing and make sure you ask all the questions that come to your mind.

 - Up-front costs are another thing to look out for.
 If a credit repair service asks you to pay up-front, run.
 How can a service ask you to pay for something that they might not be able to fix, as a default for example?
 You pay after every default has been eliminated successfully, not before.
 The costs can get quite high, so asking for upfront costs plus other taxes can hurt your wallet.

-- But the biggest lie you can get from a credit repair service is the fact that it can eliminate bankruptcies or negative information.
+- But the biggest lie you can get from a credit repair service is the fact that it can eliminate bankruptcies or negative information right away.
 No one can do that.
-Negative information will be eliminated from your credit file after seven years and bankruptcies require ten years to be removed.
-They will charge you for something that they can’t offer, saying that they did their best.
+Negative information can be eliminated from your credit file if there is sufficient ground to do so.
+Bankruptcies require 5 years from when it was first listed to be removed.

 Are All Credit Repair Services A Scam?